C L A C K A M A S C O U N T Y

 (Experienced)

-We’re looking for experienced, highly motivated, self-directed candidates with strong communication and interpersonal skills for Patrol Deputy (Lateral, Experienced).
+We're actively recruiting highly motivated, self-directed candidates with strong communication and interpersonal skills to create a pool of candidates eligible for current and future vacancies for Patrol Deputy (Lateral, Experienced).

 This recruitment is for experienced law-enforcement professionals only.
 It’s open to applicants who are currently or have been certified as a basic police officer within the last five (5) years and have completed at least eighteen (18) months of law-enforcement experience as a uniformed civilian peace officer.
 Oregon Department of Standards and Training (DPSST) maintains authority to determine acceptable lateral transfer of out of state certification to Oregon.